 UAB Arts in Medicine offers creative ways to cope with cancer

-At the O’Neal Comprehensive Cancer Center at UAB, our Supportive Care Clinic connects patients with a wide range of programs to enhance their well-being during treatment and afterward.
+At the UAB O’Neal Comprehensive Cancer Center, our Supportive Care Clinic connects patients with a wide range of programs to enhance their well-being during treatment and afterward.
 These support services include UAB Medicine’s Arts in Medicine (AIM) program, which provides guidance and materials for various forms of expressive art, such as journaling, dance, and painting.

 The AIM program is led by trained therapists and artists-in-residence who have a special interest in connecting with people and using creative arts experiences to help transform the care environment for patients and their family members.